WebAssembly/spec/ml-proto/README.md

 ```

 The `-d` option selects "dry mode" and ensures that the input module is not run, even if it has a start section.
-In the second case, the produced script contains exactly one module definition (work in progress).
+In the second case, the produced script contains exactly one module definition.

 Finally, the option `-e` allows to provide arbitrary script commands directly on the command line.
 For example: